 It should be noted that there is no longer a single ward in Carmarthenshire where over 70% of the population speak Welsh.
-During the ten years between the Censuses, the wards of Pontyberem, Llannon, Gorslas and Cwarter Bach have fallen below this percentage.
-The pattern of decline is seen across the county, but the main decrease appears to have been in the Amman Valley between 2001 and 2011.
+During the ten years between the Censuses, the wards of Pontyberem, Llannon, Gorslas and Quarter Bach have fallen below this percentage.
+The pattern of decrease is seen across the county, but the main fall appears to have been in the Amman Valley between 2001 and 2011.

 The highest percentage of Welsh speakers is now seen among the school-age population with the percentage of our older population falling significantly with each decade.
 The lowest percentage of Welsh speakers in Carmarthenshire is seen in the 25-44 age group.
-This is pertinent as it is the age group most likely to raise families and make use of the Welsh language within our workplaces.
+This is significant as it is the age group most likely to raise families and make use of the Welsh language within our workplaces.

-2011 Census results show that 76% of Carmarthenshire's population were born in Wales and just 1.9% are from non-white ethnic backgrounds.
+2011 Census results show that 76% of the population of Carmarthenshire were born in Wales and just 1.9% are from non-white ethnic backgrounds.
 However, according to the Local Labour Force Survey / Annual Population Survey (2021), 4% of Carmarthenshire's population is from a Black, Asian, and Minority Ethnic background.
 We do note caution when using this information, as the survey is based on a smaller sample of population and on demographic trends that pre-date the COVID-19 pandemic.
 To supplement our evidence however, a total of 4,730 EU residents living in our county applied to the EU Settlement Scheme by the 30 June 2021 deadline; this is 2.5% of the current estimated population of Carmarthenshire.

-The 2011 Census informs us that, of the 78,820 household in Carmarthenshire, 32% of households had one person with a long-term health problem or disability which is 2% above the Wales average of 30%.
-Of these, 5% of households have dependent children living there.
 The Carmarthenshire population is one of the sparsest in Wales at just 78 people per km2 who live across a diverse county of both urban and rural communities.
 There are three major towns of Llanelli, Carmarthen and Ammanford which are home to 25% of the population.